pyp22/Minitel/README.md

 minitel.graphic("100110", 10, 10);
 ```

-The String content is split from top to bottom, left to right to fill the 2x3 pseudo-pixel grid.
-The string has to be 6 characters

 Graphic characters are 2 columns by 3 rows.

+The string content is split from top to bottom, left to right to fill the 2x3 pseudo-pixel grid.

+The string has to be exactly 6 characters.

 Zeros will be filled with the current background color and other values with the current foreground color.

+Some examples:

 ![Alt text](/images/GraphicChar.jpg?raw=true "Graphic character")